algowars/web/README.md

 ## Prerequisites

+You need node 24 to work on this.

 Before you start, make sure you create a `.env` file and fill out the necessary information from Auth0.

 ### Setup Env File